SDA-SE-ARCHIVE/developervm/README.md

 # Introduction
 The target of this project is to provide a development environments.
 It is insecure and not for production environments.
+This README gives an overview, more information are in the [wiki](http://wiki.system.local/display/OTA/DeveloperVM).

 Some highlights:
 * The system wide proxy is set